jdillard/personal-site/source/_trips/2025-04-24-vesper-peak-ski-tour.md

 cover: vesper-peak
 ---

-- I slept near the trailhead
-- they met in the morning
+I slept near the trailhead, they met me in the morning.

-- leave trailhead at 8:30am
-- casual hike and creek crossing
+We leave trailhead at 8:30am and it turns out to be a casual hike and creek crossing until we reach Wertz basin where the snow starts.
-- snow started in hertz basin

 ![Wertz Basin](/assets/images/trips/2025-04-24-vesper-peak/wertz-basin.jpg "Wertz Basin"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Approaching Wertz Basin.</i></small>

-- kept runners until it got too bad
-- snow was stiffer than expected
-- good sign for later
+We decided to keep our runners on until it got too bad as snow was stiffer than we expected, good sign for later.

-- a team of 6 mountaineers in crampons was ahead of us setting a bootpack
-- made things easier at headlee pass
+Luckily, a team of 6 mountaineers in crampons was ahead of us setting a boot pack, which made things much easier get up Headlee pass.

-- took one coulior to the right since it was wider
+We took one coulior to the right of the summer route, since it was wider and the snow was better.

 ![Headlee Pass](/assets/images/trips/2025-04-24-vesper-peak/headlee-pass.jpg "Headlee Pass"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Heading up Headlee Pass.</i></small>

-- caught the mountaineers
-- worked down through the trees back to the main path
+We caught up to the mountaineers at the top and caught our breath.
+Then worked down through the trees back to the main path, a very short and easy section.

-- headed to where the lake drains
-- switched from soaking wet runners into skis
+From there it was back on the summer route as we headed to where the lake drains and we switched from soaking wet runners into skinning.

 ![Shoe Tree](/assets/images/trips/2025-04-24-vesper-peak/shoe-tree.jpg "Shoe Tree"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Shoe Tree.</i></small>

-- skinned up, fairly chill
+Skinned up was fairly chill, a lot of side hilling, but only a couple steep sections.
+The spring views are incredible.

-- passed the mountaineers again on vesper
-- slightly steeper for the summit block
+We eventually passed the mountaineers again about half way up Vesper, which was smooth sailing with a slightly steeper section for the summit block.

 ![Going up Vesper Peak](/assets/images/trips/2025-04-24-vesper-peak/going-up-vesper.jpg "Going up Vesper Peak"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Going up Vesper Peak.</i></small>

-- reached the summit at about the same time the mountaineers did
+We reached the summit at about the same time the mountaineers did and enjoyed the views.
-- enjoyed the views
-- skied down
-- quick return back to headlee pass

 ![Vesper Peak summit](/assets/images/trips/2025-04-24-vesper-peak/vesper-summit.jpg "Vesper Peak summit"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Vesper Peak summit.</i></small>

-- went down 1 at a time, lots of wet loose stuff
+The ski back down was quick as we returned back to Headlee pass without having to transition.
+From there went down the pass one at a time, as lots of wet loose was sluffing off.

-- skied out avy debris
-- back in runners at the edge of wertz basin
-- hike out hitting skis on rocks
+After that, we skied out the avy debris, putting back on our partially dried out runners at the edge of Wertz basin.
+We hiked out hitting my skis on what seemed like every rock I stepped down off of.